Private Ld. vs LLP

 On the other hand, a private limited liability company would file annual return audited financial statements with the Ministry of Corporate Affairs.

 Fines and Penalties

 Private limited companies have a longer lifespan than LLPs and are well-known in India and the rest of the world.
 As a result, personal Limited Companies have well-established systems and procedures.
-LLPs, on the other hand, may be a relatively new entity in India.
+LLPs, on the other hand, maybe a relatively new entity in India.
 As a result, many of the foundations, legislation, and procedures are still evolving.
-Because LLPs are a relatively new idea in India, they are not as well known as a personal limited liability company.
+Because LLPs are a relatively new idea in India, they are not as well known as a personal limited liability companies.